30 animals found dead in animal rescue CEO’s SC home

 Pennington is the CEO and director of a non-profit animal rescue called GROWL.

-On May 22, deputies say they received a call reporting a “smell of death” was coming from a home in Columbia.
-Once they arrived, deputies confirmed the smell and entered the residence – where they say they found a disturbing and extreme case of animal cruelty.
+On May 22, deputies said they received a call reporting a “smell of death” was coming from a home in Columbia.
+Once they arrived, deputies confirmed the smell and entered the residence – where they said they found a disturbing and extreme case of animal cruelty.

 Deputies said at the time of the incident, Pennington was employed by the Kershaw County Humane Society, in addition to operating GROWL.